-Finally, some functions can be implemented on both pull arrays and on push arrays.
+Finally, some functions can be implemented on both pull arrays and push arrays.
 This shared functionality is captured by an Array class (shown in Figure 2).
 There is also a class called ArrayLength with instances for all arrays that allow a len function, yielding the array's length.
-More array functions are shown in Figure 1, and some of these apply only to pull arrays.

-4.5 Pull and Push Arrays: Important Differences
+4.5 Pull and push arrays: Important differences

-Neither pull nor push arrays represent data in memory; rather they represent two different ways of computing array elements.
-Pull arrays support efficient indexing, in that any element can be computed and accessed independently.
+Neither pull nor push arrays represent data in memory; rather, they represent two different ways of computing array elements.
+A pull array supports efficient indexing, in that any element can be computed and accessed independently.
 A push array, on the other hand, encodes its own iteration schema.
 A consumer is forced to use the push array's built-in iteration pattern, and accessing any one element requires first computing the entire array.

 The reason for having these two array representations is their complementary strengths and weaknesses.
-These properties of pull and push arrays are summarised in the table below.
+The properties of pull and push arrays are summarised in the table below.